By LMQC Outside blogger Wade Ellett

 Johnson-Sauk Trail State Recreation Area, Kewanee, IL:

-Another great spot that blends history and nature, Johnson-Sauk Trail, is another great place to spend a day or two!
+Another great spot that blends history and nature is Johnson-Sauk Trail.

 Near the entrance of the park, you’ll come to Ryan’s Round Barn.

-Completed in 1910, and added to the National Register of Historic Places on December 31, 1974, this is the largest round barn in the state of Illinois.
+Completed in 1910, and added to the National Register of Historic Places in1974, this is the largest round barn in the state of Illinois.

 If you’re less interested in the barn, then stay outside and enjoy the park’s offerings!